 Would you play more tennis if the outfits you played in were incredibly chic?
 Um, yeah.
 We definitely would.
 So, what are the best luxury tennis clothes for women right now?
-Our correspondent Julie Chang Murphy has curated a list of the best luxury designer tennis clothes and boutique fashion apparel brands for women, and the on-trend tennis outfits for spring summer 2022.
+Our correspondent has curated a list of the best luxury designer tennis clothes, and boutique fashion apparel brands for women, and the on-trend tennis outfits in their collections for spring and summer this year.

 what are The Best Luxury designer Tennis Clothes for women Right Now?

-Before the era of athleisure and stylish workout clothes, tennis was one of the only sports where the apparel was actually cute, femme and flattering.
-Of course there was figure skating – but that required 5:00 am practices.
+Before the era of athleisure and stylish workout clothes, tennis was one of the only sports where the apparel was actually cute, feminine and flattering.
+Of course, there was figure skating – but that required 5:00 am practices.
 Hard pass!

 taking a cue from the professionals

-Nowadays, the professional tennis circuit is a veritable fashion runway.
+These days the professional tennis circuit is a veritable fashion runway.
 Its stars are incredible athletes but also style MVPs.
-Who can forget Serena Williams in her Black Panther inspired catsuit (and its subsequent unjust ban) at Roland Garros last year?
-Maria Sharapova and Caroline Wozniacki are always fashion forward.
+Who can forget Serena Williams in her Black Panther-inspired catsuit (and its subsequent unjust ban) at Roland Garros?
+Coco Gauff and Caroline Wozniacki are always fashion-forward.
 And Sloane Stephens is so elegant in her monochrome jewel-toned outfits.

 Off the courts, for those of us not on the pro circuit, the summer of 2021 saw the rise of tenniscore – a preppy approach to athleisure.
 And during the pandemic, the Physical Activity Council (PAC) found that an estimated 21.64 million Americans picked up the racquet in 2020, up 22.4 percent after several years of stagnant participation.
 In other words, not only is tennis wear timeless and elegant, but now it’s on-trend too.